Skip to main content

 Type: { height: number; width: number; x: number; y: number }

-Represents the immediate result of pointer movement or hover changes.
+Represents the immediate result of pointer movement or hover state changes.

 const cursor = new Cursor();